-#MeToo Victim Shares Story Of Abuse On Facebook, Gets Suspended, Told It Is ‘Divine Justice’
+#MeToo Victim Shares Story Of Abuse On Facebook, Gets Suspended — But Then Medium Rescues Him

 The #MeToo movement has allowed thousands of sexual assault victims to share their traumatic stories of abuse on social media, often helping them mitigate the pain through collective bonding.
 But for Brandon Cook, it did not quite turn out that way.

 Inspired by #MeToo, Brandon decided it was finally time for him to share his story.
 Just like other victims, Brandon was concerned about whether or not he would be believed.
-First of all he is a man, and we have all seen how male victims who have spoken since the #MeToo burst to life have been treated.
-Second, he is gay, which was certain to bring him more marginalization if and when he spoke out against the man responsible for abusing him.
-And third, his alleged abuser was a powerful man capable of seriously damaging Brandon’s career as a photographer in Melbourne, Australia.
+First of all, he is a man, and we have all seen how male victims who have spoken since the #MeToo movement burst to life have been treated (see Terry Crews).
+Second, he is gay, which was sure to bring him more marginalization if and when he spoke out against the man responsible for abusing him.
+And third, his alleged abuser was a powerful man capable of seriously damaging Brandon’s career as a photographer in Melbourne.

 But when the time is ripe, nothing can stop one from speaking out.